NiraOfficial/niraclient/README.md

 After the configuration is complete, you can run this command to upload a small test asset to your Nira organization:
 ```
-nira.py asset create myasset photogrammetry assets/tpot.obj assets/tpot.mtl
+python nira.py asset create myasset photogrammetry assets/tpot.obj assets/tpot.mtl assets/blue.png
 ```
 If all goes well, you will see a URL printed to the screen.
 Open this URL to view your newly uploaded test asset.

 The nira.py command has many other capabilities, which are structured into nested sub-commands.
-To display help for the main top-level subcommands, simply run `nira.py` on its own.
+To display help for the main top-level subcommands, simply run `python nira.py` on its own.

 After you've seen the main subcommands, you can run any subcommand on its own for details about how to use it.
 For example, to display help for the `asset` sub-command:
 ```
-nira.py asset
+python nira.py asset
 ```

 This will print all of the asset operations that can be performed.
 To display help for the `asset create` sub-command:
 ```
-nira.py asset create
+python nira.py asset create
 ```

-To print the help for all subcommands, run `nira.py --full-help` or click [here](FULL_HELP.md).
+To print the help for all subcommands, run `python nira.py --full-help` or click [here](FULL_HELP.md).
 Also see the [additional examples](#more-cli-usage-examples-with-details) below.

 ### Understanding REST calls by printing HTTPS requests and responses:
-The `--print-requests` and/or `--print-responses` options to the `nira.py` command will cause all HTTP requests and reponses to be printed to stderr.
+The `--print-requests` and/or `--print-responses` options to the `python nira.py` command will cause all HTTP requests and reponses to be printed to stderr.
 For example, this will print the HTTP request/response for publicly sharing an asset with id `M2Kdl5k66kdDBmrGgQ5DsA`:
 ```
-nira.py --print-requests --print-responses asset sharing set-public M2Kdl5k66kdDBmrGgQ5DsA on
+python nira.py --print-requests --print-responses asset sharing set-public M2Kdl5k66kdDBmrGgQ5DsA on
 ```

 This is useful if you'd like to learn how to call our REST API directly within application rather than having your application run a separate nira.py command.